Shelka4444/PyBer_Analysis/README.md

 <p align="center">
 <img src= "https://github.com/Shelka4444/PyBer_Analysis/blob/main/Analysis/Ride%20share%20df.png" alt="Ride Share Table" width=750 align="center">
 </p>
 The table above offers more nuances to the data for the whole of 2019.
-While the total fares for urban cities in 2019 far surpassed either suburban or rural areas, the average earned per driver in urban cities was less ($16.57) than either suburban ($39.50) or rural ($55.49) drivers.
+The total fares for urban cities in 2019 far surpassed either suburban or rural areas with a total of almost $40 million in urban cities, $19 million in suburban cities, and $4 million in rural cities.
 There were 1,625 rides in urban cities compared to suburban (625) and rural (125) cities with a corresponding number of drivers in each city types: urban (2,405 drivers), suburban (490 drivers), and rural (78).
 Subsequently, because there were more drivers per rides demanded in urban cities, the average fare per ride in urban areas was $24.53 compared to $30.97 for average fare per ride in suburban areas and $34.62 in more rural parts.
 Conversely, however, the average fare per driver was highest in rural cities at $55.49 per ride, followed by $39.50 in suburan cities, and $16.57 in urban cities.

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+After considering the data analysis results, there are several recommendations which can be provided for addressing disparities among the city types.
+It would be useful to have also gather data insights about peak hours of travel, particularly in rural and suburban areas.
+It is possilbe that there is a demand for more ride shares at hours when there are not enough drivers available, and consequently the business is losing out on opportunities to gain more clients.
+Likewise, data about whether clients are regular, semi-regular, or infrequent riders will also provide information about the quality of service provided not only by individual drivers but also by the company as a whole.
+It is possible that there are hidden trends in this category of data which will highlight specific needs for each city type.
+Lastly, gathering data about transportation culture in various cities could also prove useful.
+For example, cities which have a more robust, commonly used public transportation system possibly have less need for ride-shares whereas locations where more residents drive infrequently may prefer outsourcing their transporation needs.